Emergent vorticity asymmetry of one and two-layer shallow water system captured by a next-order balanced model: Introduction

-Despite the vast amount of phenomenology SWQG can capture, it still misses many features of the full shallow water model, even those that might be categorized as ``balanced''.
-This paper focuses on one of such deficiencies: SWQG misses the asymmetry between cyclonic and anticyclonic vortices. \citet{PolvaniEtAl_94} note that the vorticity skews negative in a freely decaying simulation of the shallow water system. \citet{AraiYamagata_94,GravesEtAl_06} further analyze the detailed free evolution of vortices in the shallow water model and conclude that anti-cyclone is more robust to the perturbation of a single vortex and to the influence of other vortices, providing a plausible mechanics of the negative skewness of vorticity.
+Despite the range of phenomenology SWQG captures, it still misses many features of the full shallow water model, even those that might be categorized as ``balanced''.
+SWQG misses the asymmetry between cyclonic and anticyclonic vortices. \citet{PolvaniEtAl_94} note that the vorticity skews negative in a freely decaying simulation of the shallow water system. \citet{AraiYamagata_94,GravesEtAl_06} further analyze the detailed free evolution of vortices in the shallow water model and conclude that anticyclones are more robust to small-scale perturbation and to the influence of other vortices, providing a plausible mechanics of the negative skewness of vorticity.
 For an ocean gyre forced by wind, \citet{ThiryEtAl_24} found the shallow water model version exhibits asymmetric drift of the strong eastward jet, while the SWQG version lacks this asymmetry.
-For multi-layer shallow water, \citet{LambaertsEtAl_12} find the evolution of baroclinically unstable jets in two-layer shallow water exhibit complex vorticity asymmetry evolution, further complicated by their inclusion of moisture.
+For multi-layer shallow water, \citet{LambaertsEtAl_12} find that the evolution of baroclinically unstable jets in two-layer shallow water exhibits complex vorticity asymmetry evolution, further complicated by their inclusion of moisture.